Perspectives: Some Remarkable Things about Where the Pens’ Draft Picks Call Home

 Also, this: “The 6th floor of the Empire State Building is built with granite from Olofström.”
 Will they tell you that if you go to Manhattan and take a tour?
 I can safely bet they will not.

 Point Roberts sits on the Tsawwassen Peninsula, a tiny outcropping south of Vancouver.
 The town sits below the 49th parallel, making it (for a few miles, anyway) officially a part of the United States.
-While there are some businesses and about 1,000 full-time residents, most services — including education for all students above the third-grade level — are found in Blaine, Washington.
+While there are some businesses and about 1,200 residents, most services — including education for all students above the third-grade level — are found in Blaine, Washington.
 It’s a 40-minute drive from Point Roberts; it also requires passing into Canada, then back into the United States.

 In other words, high school students in Point Roberts get up early, get on a bus, leave the country and re-enter it before they arrive at school.
-Seriously: Read up on Point Roberts.
-It’s remarkable.

 Investigating the origins of the Penguins’ fourth and fifth 2020 draft picks is much easier and less illuminating; forward Raivis Ansons is from the thriving Latvian capital of Riga, while Chase Yoder hails from Fairview, a suburb of Dallas.
 (It is mildly remarkable that any child in Texas chooses to play hockey, but other than that, not much to report.)
 Yet whether they hail from the sprawling cityscape north of Plano, the mouth of the Lapua river or the absolute last sliver of America, these young skaters are now Pittsburghers as well.